DandeLiion Client documentation

 plt.show()

-# Concentration in the electrolyte vs `x` at the last time step
+# Plot concentration in the electrolyte vs `x` at the last time step

 plt.plot(